djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+Right as I'm getting ready to leave, suddenly I seem to be saying 'dude' 10x more often.
+What is this abomination?
+==============================

-Heading to NYC!!!
+7 Mar 2013 | Heading to NYC!!!
 [Holler](mailto:gwen@gwenbell.com) if you're there.
 We can do coffee!
-==============================

 7 Mar 2013 | Two talks by Ryan Dahl, Node's Founding Father.
 [Here's 1](https://www.youtube.com/watch?v=L_JKb61EalQ) and [here's 2](https://www.youtube.com/watch?v=GhFrlX0LdFA).
 Stay on for the cameo at the end of 2!